-Source: Melville Douglas, Canalyst.
 Amazon Return on Invested Capital - steady improvement over the last 10-years.
 Large investments in ecommerce over 2020-2021 and a decline in profitability have resulted in reduced returns.
+Source: Melville Douglas, Canalyst

 With the countermeasures taken by Amazon it should take approximately 18 months to grow into the capacity that has been built.
-At that point, increased utilisation should result in efficiencies driving higher margins and a return to prepandemic profitability growth trends.
+At that point, increased utilisation should result in efficiencies driving higher margins and a return to pre-pandemic profitability growth trends.
 When companies invest money to expand their business you don't typically get an early return.
 Amazon's focus on long term value creation serves us as investors.
-We would be concerned if the business chose to optimise short term profitability over investing for future growth.
+We would be concerned if the business didn't invest for future growth in order to optimise short term profitability.